There are many ways to enjoy Lake Toya. One of them is a swan boat ride. It is really fun!

 Lake Shikotsu has three unique characteristics.
 First, it is known for its crystal clear water.
 Second, it is the second deepest lake in Japan (after Lake Tazawa), with a maximum depth of 363m and an average depth of 265.4m.
 Finally, it is unfrozen even in winter.
 In fact, it is the northernmost ice-free lake in Japan.

 Look at the clear water!

 This is the oldest railway bridge in Hokkaido, which was designed by a British engineer.

-It is nice to get up early and take a walk along the lakeside, looking at wild plants.
+It is nice to get up early and walk along the lakeside, looking at wild plants.

 There are several famous buildings in the Motomachi area.
 The Old British Consulate of Hakodate is one of them.
-The building is used as a museum.
+The building is used as a museum now.
 It has a beautiful garden outside.
 I was enchanted by the lovely roses.

 In the Motomachi area, there is a gift shop called Usukeshi no Yakata, which sells delicious ice cream.

 My husband and I ate ice cream, as we had done at the same place on our honeymoon more than 10 years ago.
 Hakodate has been and will always be my dream place!

 Hakodate is definitely my favorite place.
 I love looking at buildings in the historical district Motomachi.
 Every time I visit there, I discover something new to me.
 I find beautiful designs here and there and gain artistic inspiration from them.